 All of this just goes to show how much further we need to go to get to a place where women are given all the information and shame is no longer hurtled in our direction when we ask for it.

 So, I reached out to a few experts to break down exactly what we need to know about the morning after pill: what happens to our bodies when we take it, if it will negatively affect fertility, and what the side effects will be.
 Below, find their answers.

 LNG-ECP is an emergency contraceptive—not an abortion pill

 Emergency contraception does come in different forms.
 However, most often "the morning-after pill" refers to LNG-ECP (a single-dose levonorgestrel emergency contraceptive pill that can be used up to three days after unprotected sex) that come with a single pill and can be purchased over the counter at the drugstore.

 "The morning after pill is a form of emergency contraception that can either prevent or delay ovulation.
-It can also stop an egg from undergoing fertilisation or prevent a fertilised egg from implanting in the uterine lining," explains Michelle Metz, a general ob-gyn.
+It can also stop an egg from undergoing fertilization or prevent a fertilized egg from implanting in the uterine lining," explains Michelle Metz, a general ob-gyn.
 "It consists of a medication called levonorgestrel, which is similar to the hormone progesterone," adds Zev Williams, MD, PhD, chief of the Division of Reproductive Endocrinology and Infertility at Columbia University Medical Center.

 Additionally, emergency contraception makes it much less likely you will get pregnant but doesn't terminate an existing pregnancy.
 The abortion pill contains a combination of mifepristone and misoprostol.